Bird watching is a popular hobby and a great way to introduce children to science and nature.

 ISBN-13: 978-1491460467

-Peregrine Falcons by Melissa Hill and Gail Saunders-Smith, PhD, Consultant Editor
+by Melissa Hill and Gail Saunders-Smith, PhD, Consultant Editor

 Did you know that peregrine falcons are the fastest animals on the planet?
 They can reach speeds of over 200 mph when diving.
 They are found throughout the world, except at temperature extremes (hot tropics and coldest polar regions).
 Learn more about these incredibly fascinating birds with informational titles in the Birds of Prey series for beginning readers.